heimskr/why/ISA.md

 The upper 61 bits of the first word of a relocation data entry represent the index of the symbol in the symbol table, while the next two bits are `0` if the value to relocate is 8 bytes wide, `2` if it's the lower 4 bytes of the symbol's address or `3` if it's the upper 4 bytes of the symbol's address.
-A value of `1` indicates the value to relocate is 12 bytes wide.
 The lowest bit of the first word is `1` if the value to be relocated is in the data section or `0` if it's in the code section.
 The second word is the signed offset to be applied to the symbol's location.
 The third and final word is the address of the value relative to the start of the code section.

 # <a name="directives"></a>Directives